 Marmee too, who is described as "greying and not particularly handsome".
 She's played by Susan Sarandon.

-Alpha Bitch: Amy's classmate, April Snow, and her artistic rival, May Chester.
+Alpha Bitch: Amy's classmate, April Snow, and, to a lesser degree, her artistic rival, May Chester.

 Ambiguously Brown: In Little Men, Dan is described with black eyes, black hair, and, at several points where his skin is mentioned, brown skin.
 It's unclear as to whether this is racial, tanned, or just dirty, but Jo theorizes in Jo's Boys that Dan has Indian blood in him.
 Everyone else in the book seems to be Caucasian (several are specifically blond Germans) except for a Black cooknote and, given some hints in the narrative, possibly another Black character in the background, but Dan just seems like the odd boy out.